 So this is how I overcame social anxiety.
 Just ONE HOUR of hypnotherapy cured ALL of this.
 Crushed my anxiety.
 And it can for you too.

-If you’d like to read more about my experiences overcoming anxiety, how I also overcame post-traumatic anxiety in recent years, plus what it’s like to live with it as well as without it, please visit my blog timothyphoenix.com and come and say hello on Twitter.
+If you’d like to read more about my experiences overcoming anxiety, how I also overcame post-traumatic anxiety, plus what it’s like to live with it as well as without it, please come and say hello on Instagram.

 If you can’t or don’t want to visit a hypnotherapist, you can practice self-hypnosis on your own.
 I describe the exact process I used myself in my guide on overcoming social anxiety.
 I am confident this process will put you on the fast track to inner peace and lasting confidence.

 What are your thoughts on hypnosis and self-hypnosis?
 Do you have an interesting experience related to overcoming social anxiety?
 Please share it in the comment below!